Databricks can be used in two ways on the Harbr platform:

 |

-Note: the above requirements may change depending on what Harbr features you intend to use.
-We recommend you consult with your Harbr contact before the configuration.
+Requirements may vary depending on which Harbr features you intend to use.
+Consult your Harbr contact before configuration.

-SELECT (either at a catalog, schema or table/view level - depending on the desired granularity)
+SELECTat catalog, schema or table/view level -

 Create the Connector